plm9606/automerge_actions/README.md

       - develop/*       # The branch you want to automatically merge pull request
 jobs:
   Run Actions:
-    runs-on: [ubuntu-latest]
+    runs-on: ubuntu-latest
     steps:
     - name: Automatically Merge PR
-      uses: plm9606/automerge_actions@1.0.0
+      uses: plm9606/automerge_actions@1.1.0
       with:
-        # The PR label name you want to use when merge PR automatically.
+        # The label name to automatically merge.
+Default is "automerge".
-        label-name: # If you don't write it, default is automerge
+        label-name:
+        # The number of reviewers to automatically merge.
+Default is 1.
+        reviewers-number:
         # GitHub WebHook Secret Token
         github-token: ${{ secrets.GITHUB_TOKEN }}
 ```

-## inputs
+## Inputs
 ### 1. label-name

-  It is not required.(default is `automerge`)

-  You must put a label with this name.
-The action will then check the number of reviews in PR.
+  Not required, default is `automerge`.

+  The label name the action uses to merge, before checking for reviews.

+### 2. reviewers-number

+  Not required, default is `1`.

+  The number of reviewers the action uses to merge, after checking the label.

-### 2. github-token
+### 3. github-token

   Required.
   You have to get `Personal access token` from GitHub.
 And create GitHub secrets in your repo.([How to?](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets))